 Student employees must be paid at one and one half times their hourly rate for every hour worked in excess of forty (40) hours in a week.

 CWS student employees are assigned a specific amount to earn based on their Financial Aid award.
 If possible, the hiring department should assign a specific number of hours which will allow the student to earn their full work study award.

 GSA employees are assigned a maximum amount to earn based on available funds in the hiring department.

 CMU student employees normally do not have Social Security taxes (FICA) withheld from their pay.
 During the Academic Year, student employees are exempt from FICA withholding if they are enrolled half-time (six credit hours for undergraduate students, five credit hours for graduate students).

 To be exempt from FICA withholding during the Summer, citizen students must be enrolled at least half time.
 International students will not have FICA withheld no matter what their enrollment status.

 High school students will have FICA withheld regardless of enrollment status or the number of hours worked.

-Most student employees are paid on a bi-weekly basis.
-The exceptions are graduate teaching assistants who also have student jobs.
-These employees will be paid on the semi-monthly payroll.
+All student employees including graduate teaching assistants are paid on a bi-weekly basis.
 No student will be placed on the payroll without proper clearance from and paperwork filed with Student Employment Services.